ipfabric/docs/docs/IP_Fabric_Settings/system/Backup_and_Maintenance/system_backup.md

 ## Full vs Incremental Backups

-The first backup is a full backup.
-Additional backups are incremental backups.
+The first backup is a full backup, while subsequent backups are incremental.
-Incremental backup 1 depends on the full backup, incremental backup 2 depends on incremental backup 1 and the full backup etc.
+Incremental backup 1 depends on the full backup, incremental backup 2 depends on incremental backup 1 and the full backup, and so forth.

-By default, a new full backup is created after 14 days since the previous full backup.
-You may change this behavior by changing `--full-if-older-than 14D` in the following line in `/opt/nimpee/conf.d/backup/duplicity-backup.conf` (for example with `sudo vi /opt/nimpee/conf.d/backup/duplicity-backup.conf`):
+By default, a new full backup is created 14 days after the previous full backup.
+You can modify this behavior by adjusting `--full-if-older-than 14D` in the following line in `/opt/nimpee/conf.d/backup/duplicity-backup.conf` (for example, using `sudo vi /opt/nimpee/conf.d/backup/duplicity-backup.conf`):

 ```
 STATIC_OPTIONS="--full-if-older-than 14D --allow-source-mismatch --ssl-no-check-certificate"
 ```

-- possible time values: `s` (seconds), `m` (minutes), `h` (hours), `D` (days), `W` (weeks), `M` (months), `Y` (years)
+- Possible time values include: `s` (seconds), `m` (minutes), `h` (hours), `D` (days), `W` (weeks), `M` (months), and `Y` (years).

-By default, only 2 full backups are kept in the backup directory.
-You may change this behavior by amending the value in the following line in `/opt/nimpee/conf.d/backup/duplicity-backup.conf` (for example with `sudo vi /opt/nimpee/conf.d/backup/duplicity-backup.conf`):
+By default, only two full backups are retained in the backup directory.
+You can alter this behavior by adjusting the value in the following line in `/opt/nimpee/conf.d/backup/duplicity-backup.conf` (for example, using `sudo vi /opt/nimpee/conf.d/backup/duplicity-backup.conf`):

 ```